-The Institute for Molecular Bioscience (IMB), located at The University of Queensland (UQ) in Brisbane, Australia, is one of the Asia Pacific’s leading research institutes.
+The University of Queensland’s Institute for Molecular Bioscience (IMB), which is based at the Queensland Bioscience Precinct, is one of Asia-Pacific’s leading life sciences research institutes.

 Our mission is to drive the bioeconomy and to create better health.

 Our vision is to be a life sciences institute with a global impact.

 IMB scientists conduct research across these priority areas in three major research divisions:

 - Chemistry and Structural Biology Division

 By investigating how we grow and develop at the genetic, molecular, cellular and organ levels, IMB researchers can better understand the development processes and pathways involved in human and animal health and disease.